gouline/gouline.github.io/index.md

 ---
 layout: post
+id: home
 title: Home
-description: Talk materials, portfolio and links for Gouline.
+description: Portfolio, talk materials and links.
 ---

-## Welcome!

-Presentation materials and project portfolio are located on this site and are accessible from the the navigation menu above.
-For any other material, refer to the blog and/or feel free to get in touch via my social media accounts.

-*-Mike*
+# Hello :)

+My name is Mike and I'm a software engineer.

+For a non-exhaustive list of my work, past and present, go to *Portfolio*.

+If you're here because you watched one of my talks and need the materials, go to *Talks*.

+For anything else, including contact details and other miscellanea, refer to my blog and social media accounts.